-- #681 Middle East, Africa, South Asia
+#681 - Middle East, Africa, South Asia

-- #682 Far East, Southeast Asia, Pacific
+#682 - Far East, Southeast Asia, Pacific

-- #683 Europe, USSR
+#683 - Europe, USSR

 DESCRIPTION - These curricula are cooperative programs with the Defense Language Institute.
 They last from one to two years depending upon the curricula and option selected, the language studied, and previous educational background.
 Inputs can be accepted to these programs each quarter of the academic year (July, September, January or March).
 Officers are assigned to NPS for the full duration of the combined program.
-Quotas for the language instruction are obtained directly from DLI by the Curricular Office, except in the case of those students who have acquired language proficiency either at DLI or other institutions prior to these admission to the program.
+Quotas for the language instruction are obtained directly from DLI by the Curricular Office, except in the case of those students who have acquired language proficiency either at DLI or other institutions prior to their admission to the ground, sponsor requirements, and area specialty concerned.

-Student programs are individually tailored.
-Course selection depends upon an officer's academic and professional background, sponsor requirements, and area specialty concerned.
 Course mix and sequence will also vary according to the quarter of entry.
 Each of the three curricula is built upon a common core of approximately six courses.